DeSiGnEr46/SPA-AngularTime/README.md

 # Time

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
+This project was developed as part of my final year project at college.
+I uploaded it as a backup copy and also so everyone can use it to have a complex example of an Angular project.
+Is is FORBIDDEN to use this project for commercial purposes.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --aot` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding